d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 We will briefly
 distinguish them from semantic segmentation as follows.

-* *Image segmentation* segments an image into several constituent regions.
+* *Image segmentation* divides an image into several constituent regions.
 The methods for this type of problem usually make use of the correlation between pixels in the image.
 It does not need label information about image pixels during training, and it cannot guarantee that the segmented regions will have the semantics that we hope to obtain during prediction.
-Taking the image in :numref:`fig_segmentation` as input, image segmentation may segment the dog into two regions: one covers the mouth and eyes which are mainly black, and the other covers the rest of the body which is mainly yellow.
+Taking the image in :numref:`fig_segmentation` as input, image segmentation may divide the dog into two regions: one covers the mouth and eyes which are mainly black, and the other covers the rest of the body which is mainly yellow.
 * *Instance segmentation* is also called *simultaneous detection and segmentation*.
 It studies how to recognize the pixel-level regions of each object instance in an image.
 Different from semantic segmentation, instance segmentation needs to distinguish not only semantics, but also different object instances.
 For example, if there are two dogs in the image, instance segmentation needs to distinguish which of the two dogs a pixel belongs to.